Krnsand/pp4-restaurants/README.md

 A future feature I would like to implement is the ability to check availability for tables at the different restaurants and in that way avoid double bookings.

+I would also like to clean it up a bit in the future, with a hamburger toggle icon for the navbar on smaller screens, a better datepicker for the forms for example.

 ## Credits